All Episodes

 I have a message for Americans.

-Because that guy wants conservatism non existent or watered down because he thinks it's why the Republicans lose.
+That guy and his question illustrated the danger that the Republican Party faces because that guy wants conservatism non-existent or watered down because he thinks it's why the Republicans lose.

 You just wait.